spring-projects/spring-data-build/README.md

 ## Additional build profiles

+- `ci` - Packages the JavaDoc as JAR for distribution (needs to be active on the CI server to make sure we distribute JavaDoc as JAR).
+- `distribute` - Creates Docbook documentation, assembles the distribution zip, etc.
+- `milestone` - Configures the binary distribution to upload to the milestone S3 repository.
+- `release` - Configures the binary distribution to upload to the release S3 repository.
+- `spring32-next` - Configures the Spring version to be used to be the next 3.2.x snapshot version.
 - `spring4` - Configures the Spring version to be used to be the latest 4.x release version.
 - `spring4-next` - Configures the Spring version to be used to be the next 4.x snapshot version.
 - `querydsl-next` - Configures the Querydsl version to be used to be the next available snapshot version.